Indian Navy: Weapon systems

 The Navy use a mix of indigenously developed and foreign made missile systems.
 These include submarine-launched ballistic missiles, ship-launched ballistic missiles, cruise and anti-ship missiles, air-to-air missiles, surface-to-air missiles, torpedoes, air-to-air guns, main guns and anti-submarine rocket launchers.
 Its inventory comprises 100 mm AK 190 gun with a range of 21.5 km, 130 km KH-35E 4 Quad Uran, ASW RBU-2000 etc.

-In the recent years BrahMos has been one of the most advanced missile system adapted by the Indian Navy.
+In recent years, BrahMos has been one of the most advanced missile system adapted by the Indian Navy.
 It has been jointly developed by India's Defence Research and Development Organisation (DRDO) and Russian NPO Mashinostroyeniya.
 BrahMos is the world's fastest anti-ship cruise missile in operation.
 The BrahMos has been tailored to meet Indian needs and features a large proportion of India-designed components and technology, including its fire control systems, transporter erector launchers, and its onboard navigational attack systems.
 The successful test of Brahmos from INS Rajput provides Indian Navy with precision land attack capability.

 India has also fitted its Boeing P-8I reconnaissance aircraft with all-weather, active-radar-homing, over-the-horizon AGM-84L Harpoon Block II missiles and Mk 54 All-Up-Round Lightweight Torpedoes.
 Indian warships' primary air-defence shield is provided by Barak 1 surface-to-air missile while an advanced version Barak 8 is in development in collaboration with Israel.
 India's next-generation Scorpène-class submarines will be armed with Exocet anti-ship missile system.
 Among indigenous missiles, ship-launched version of Prithvi-II is called Dhanush, which has a range of 350 km and can carry nuclear warheads.

 The K-15 Sagarika (Oceanic) submarine-launched ballistic missile (SLBM), which has a range of at least 700 km (some sources claim 1000 km) forms part of India's nuclear triad and is extensively tested to be integrated with the Arihant class of nuclear submarines.
 A longer range submarine launched ballistic missile called K-4 is under induction process, to be followed by K-5 SLBM.